Cyperus papyrus

-Cyperus papyrus, better known by the common names papyrus, papyrus sedge, paper reed, Indian matting plant, or Nile grass, is a species of aquatic flowering plant belonging to the sedge family Cyperaceae.
-It is a tender herbaceous perennial, native to Africa, and forms tall stands of reed-like swamp vegetation in shallow water.
+Cyperus papyrus, better known by the common names papyrus sedge, papyrus, paper reed, Indian matting plant, or Nile grass, is a species of aquatic flowering plant belonging to the sedge family Cyperaceae.
+It is a tender herbaceous perennial, forming tall stands of reed-like swamp vegetation in shallow water.

+In nature, it grows in full sun, in flooded swamps, and on lake margins throughout Africa (where it is native), Madagascar, and the Mediterranean region.
+It has been introduced to tropical regions worldwide, such as the Indian subcontinent, South America, and the Caribbean.

-Papyrus sedge (and its close relatives) has a very long history of use by humans, notably by the Ancient Egyptians (as it is the source of papyrus paper, one of the first types of paper ever made).
+Along with its close relatives, papyrus sedge has a very long history of use by humans, notably by the Ancient Egyptians (as it is the source of papyrus paper, one of the first types of paper ever made).
 Parts of the plant can be eaten, and the highly buoyant stems can be made into boats.
 It is now often cultivated as an ornamental plant.

-In nature, it grows in full sun, in flooded swamps, and on lake margins throughout Africa, Madagascar, and the Mediterranean countries.
-It has been introduced outside its range to tropical regions worldwide (such as the Indian subcontinent, South America, and the Caribbean).